 Saitama(埼玉)prefecture is directly north of Tokyo.
 One of its famous attraction is Kawagoe(川越), a former castle town known as Little Edo, which is only less than an hour train ride away from Tokyo.

-Anyway, visited the Kitain temple(喜多院), head temple of Tendai Sect in the Kanto region.
-Several buildings were asked to be shifted from Edo Castle to here, by third shogun of Edo period-- Tokugawa Iemitsu.
+Anyway, I visited the Kitain temple(喜多院), head temple of Tendai Sect in the Kanto region.
+Several buildings were asked to be shifted from Edo Castle to here, by the third shogun of the Edo period-- Tokugawa Iemitsu.
 One of the rooms is also believed to be where he was born.
 When I visited, Kawagoe Spring Festival just started, and there were cherry blossoms and food stalls in the premise.
-There is also an area outside of the temple with 540 stone statues of Buddha's disciples.
+There is also an area outside the temple with 540 stone statues of Buddha's disciples.

 There is also a candy alley-- Kashiya Yokocho(菓子屋横丁)nearby, selling traditional Japanese sweets.

-Other than Kawagoe, another place to visit in the prefecture is Saitama City.
+Another place to visit in the prefecture is Saitama City.
 There is a railway museum and a Bonsai(盆栽)village, and quite a number of malls around Omiya(大宮)station.

 0 comments: